dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 The reflectances of surfaces tend to persist insofar as the substances are chemically inert, as I pointed out, and this persistence is a source of invariant structure in the ambient optical array.
 But they do not persist when the substances are not inert, and the surfaces of organisms especially are chemically active.
 Plants and animals change their color and texture with the seasons of the year.

 But, unhappily, we do not know what happens in the optic array when one of the surfaces of the environment changes color.
 There is a "disturbance,"no doubt, of the underlying invariant structure, but that is vague.
-The difficulty is that we do not know what invariant in an array specifies a persistent surface color 98 The Ecological Approach to Visual Perception

-in the world, let alone a changing surface color.
+The difficulty is that we do not know what invariant in an array specifies a persistent surface color in the world, let alone a changing surface color.
 We do not know what specifies composition.
 We do not know how black and white are specified separately from shaded and lighted.
 I suggested that the moving source of illumination was basic to the problem, but I have not developed the theory.

 It is easier to say what happens in the optic array when one of the surfaces of the environment changes texture.
 The pigment texture of a flat, conglomerate surface is projected in the array, and the quality, density, and regularity of the pigment texture are specified in the optical texture despite all kinds of perspective transformations.
 These "forms"of texture are also invariant under changing direction of illumination and changing amount of illumination.
 Perhaps the composition of the substance is given in this way and, since that is what counts for animals, the pure abstract reflectance of the surface is of lesser importance than we are apt to suppose.